 Tell us about being part of the Liège music scene?

 Yes, I organize a lot of improv and noise concerts with l’Oeil Kollectif, my friends, the guys who I started to play improv with: Tom Malmendier (drums), Marius Morsomme (drums), Louis Frères (bass), Henri Charlier (bass), Clément Dechambre (Saxophone).

 Like I said before, Liège is a big village/community!
 It’s becoming more and more difficult for me to be part of the Liège scene because I play a lot outside of Belgium.
 But if I’m here, I want to play at home!
 It feels so good!

 In January I’m inviting Chris Pitsiokos and Paul Lytton for a concert.
 It feels good to invite such great musicians I’ve met on the road.
 Because Liège is such a beautiful city but very unknown for its music scene, it’s a shame.

 With all the collectives born in the 20 last years, you can listen to good hip hop, jazz, free jazz and punk, electronic music shows in Liège, every week!

 How did you become the bass player of Cocaine Piss?

 They asked me and I said yes!
 I was planning to meet them to say no to their proposition, because I was already busy with the improv scene and my work as a speech therapist.
-And I couldn’t resist to say yes the next day.
+And I couldn’t resist saying yes the next day.
 I knew the rest of the band just by seeing them at shows they were organizing with their collective et vice-versa for me.
-But we didn’t really knew each other.
-I just knew I liked their music and when I sat down to talk wit them at Mathias’ (guitar player) place for 5 or 6 hours, I felt so good and so on the same page for political ideas, different point of views about music and life goals.
+But we didn’t really know each other.
+I just knew I liked their music and when I sat down to talk with them at Mathias’ (guitar player) place for 5 or 6 hours, I felt so good and so on the same page for political ideas, different point of views about music and life goals.
 So, the next day I said yes!
 Now, I have a new family.
 New people to share with what I love the most in life.